 The BSC has eight registers.
-These registers are used to control wait states, bus width, and interfaces with memories like DRAM, ROM, and SRAM, as well as refresh control.
-The register configurations are listed in table 10.2.
+These registers are used to control wait states, bus width, and interfaces with memories like DRAM, SRAM, and ROM, as well as refresh control.
+The register configurations are listed in table 8.2.

 All registers are 16 bits.
 Do not access DRAM space before completing the memory interface settings.
-All BSC registers are all initialized by a power-on reset, but are not by a manual reset.
+All BSC registers are all initialized by a power-on reset.
 Values are maintained in standby mode.